 International Alumni Network

 Since its founding in 2000, Bucerius Law School has welcomed more than 2000 international students to its International Exchange Program, the Master of Law and Business Program and the Bucerius Summer Programs.
 These former students now make up the growing Bucerius International Alumni Network.

 The International Alumni Network stays connected through numerous activities around the globe.
 Bi-annual international alumni reunions take place in Hamburg every other year.
-When they are not held in Hamburg, reunions are organized in collaboration with the ZEIT-Stiftung in other major cities throughout the world including, in recent years, London and New York City.
+When they are not held in Hamburg, reunions are organized in collaboration with the ZEIT-Stiftung in other major cities throughout the world including, in recent years, London, New York City and Washington, DC.
 Regional international alumni chapters have been established in order to connect alumni from and currently based in regional areas where large alumni communities exist.